 React Compiler 1.0 - You Can Delete Your useCallback Hooks Now

-This isn't vaporware.
 Next.js 16 (also October) made Turbopack the default bundler with 2-5x faster builds.
 Bun 1.3 shipped full-stack runtime support.
-The entire React ecosystem just got a major performance upgrade without requiring you to rewrite anything.
+The entire React ecosystem got a performance upgrade without requiring you to rewrite anything.

-Before: You wrapped components in React.memo, dependencies in useCallback, and expensive calculations in useMemo to prevent unnecessary re-renders.
-You probably forgot to do it half the time, and when you did remember, you had to maintain those dependency arrays.
+Before: you wrapped components in React.memo, dependencies in useCallback, and expensive calculations in useMemo.
+You forgot half the time.
+When you remembered, you maintained dependency arrays by hand.

 function Form({ onSubmit, onMount }) {